iotanbo/cpplibhub/docs/GET_STARTED.md

-# Zen of cpplibhub
+# Getting started with cpplibhub

 ### Things must be as simple as possible, but not simpler

-This famous Einstein advice is indispensable. `cpplibhub` is trying to keep balance between too complex and too simple.
+Einstein's advice is indispensable. `cpplibhub` is trying to keep balance between too complex approach that is barely usable, and too simple that can't provide the required functionality.

 ### Flat is better than nested

-This is an important point from Zen of Python that applies to `cpplibhub` as well.
-Deep nesting begets a lot of problems, like more complex dependency graphs and redundancy in disk storage usage if same modules are present more than once on different hierarchy level.
+Zen of Python applies to `cpplibhub` as well.
+Deep nesting begets a lot of problems, like more complex dependency graphs and redundancy in disk storage usage if same modules are present more than once on different hierarchy levels.

 ### User experience matters